bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 - updating driver `INF` file

 > [!WARNING]
-> Only **AMD Radeon Pro 5600M** GPU model in single-GPU configuration is supported!
+> Only **AMD Radeon Pro 5600M** GPU model in single-GPU configuration is supported.

 > [!NOTE]
-> 1. Though kernel mode driver that is used is WHQL-certified, it is likely that anti-cheat systems of games won't allow playing games online with this driver because package digital signature is incomplete (because of modifications).
-There're no known limitations for games in offline modes, even if game features anti-cheat (it will work just fine offline as well as any regular single-player game).
-The cost of signing the package digitally to overcome the issue is too high to bother (however please contact me if you've got the means and the will to do it).
+> 1. Though kernel mode driver that is used is WHQL-certified, it is likely that anti-cheat systems of games won't allow playing online with this driver because package digital signature is incomplete.
+There're no known limitations for games in offline modes, even if game features anti-cheat for online mode (it will work just fine offline, just as well as any regular single-player game). `Update!` **AMD Software: Adrenalin Edition 23.9.1** driver package was kindly signed with a valid digital certificate by the team of [BootCampDrivers.com](https://www.bootcampdrivers.com/) and is no more limited for online gaming, please follow `Important` note in the [Installation](https://github.com/bananakid/amd-radeon-pro-5600m-boot-camp#installation) section for details.
+Unfortunately, **AMD Software: PRO Edition 23.Q3.1** driver package hasn't been signed yet.
 > 2. Both original AMD Software packages are stripped-down and include only AMD Software settings and ReLive (DVR, digital video recording) packages.
 This means there's no AMD Link and other bloatware as well as audio drivers and enhancers, etc.
 > 3. AMD settings is configured to disable driver updates and notifications, the options that are not supported by AMD Radeon Pro 5600M are disabled as well.
 > 4. Global FreeSync option is disabled too, though this feature can be used with external display that supports it.
 You can enable it for specific programs and games via per-application settings and use it with an appropriate external display.